spasutto/cw-trainer/cwplayer.md

  - **keyingquality** : get or set the keying quality (between 50% : bad and 100% : perfect)
  - **predelay** (_default to 0 s_) : a time in seconds before playing the first symbol
  - **autoplay** (_default to false_) : if set to "true", a change in the text automatically starts playing
+ - **hpfix** (_default to false_) : set it to true if you experience truncation of symbols while using USB/Bluetooth headphones on Android devices

 ### async play(text)
 `play` method start the morse playing of the text.
 The text can be passed as parameter otherwise `Text` property will be used.
 Text is cleaned.
 The method returns a promise wich is fulfilled at the first pause or at the end of the playing.